This VFV vs VOO comparison provides a detailed review of the 2 ETFs that track the S&P 500 index.

 There are slight differences in the top holdings of both VOO and VFV but both ETFs invest approximately 30% of their funds in the above top holdings.

-That said, both VFV and VOO have similar sector allocations as of January 31, 2022, which are shown below:
+That said, VFV and VOO have almost the same sector allocations as of October 31, 2023, which are shown below:

 Companies in the Information Technology sectors dominate the S&P 500 index.
 So it is unsurprising that both ETFs are weighted more towards the information technology sector with the least sectors being utilities and materials.